Personal Data Protection Policy

 Please note that it is your responsibility to ensure that the personal data you transmit to our company is accurate, complete and up-to-date as far as you know.
 Furthermore, if you share other people’s data with us, it will be your responsibility to collect such data in accordance with local legal requirements.
 In this case, it will mean that you have obtained all necessary permissions from the third party in question for us to collect, process, use and disclose their information, and our Company shall not be held responsible for this.

-Sönmez Cement Construction and Mining San. and Tic.
-A.Ş. started production in Adana Yumurtalık TAYSEB Free Zone in October 2014.
-The factory, which started construction in December 2012, has been designed in accordance with current environmental legislation with state-of-the-art de-pollen systems and also maintains its green factory feature with the use of alternative fuel and renewable energy sources.
+Sönmez Cement Construction and Mining Industry and Trade Ltd. started production in Adana Yumurtalık TAYSEB Free Zone in October 2014.
+The factory, which started construction in December 2012, has been designed in accordance with current environmental legislation with state-of-the-art de-pollen systems and also maintains it’s green factory feature with the use of alternative fuel and renewable energy sources.

-With a 413-acre site and more than 200 employees, Sönmez Cement is the first and only cement factory in Turkey that is allowed to be established within free zones.
-Sönmez Cement, which commissioned its own port in November 2017, uses this advantage to provide the best service to its customers in the fastest way.
+With a 413-acre field and more than 200 employees, Sönmez Cement is the first and only cement factory in Türkiye that is allowed to be established within free zones.
+Sönmez Cement, which commissioned it’s own port in November 2017, uses this advantage to provide the best service to it’s customers in the fastest way.
 In addition, Sönmez Cement aims to contribute to the country’s exports by opening the port facility to the 3rd parties as of February 2021.

 OUR PERSONAL DATA PROCESSING PRINCIPLES

-All personal data processed by our company are processed in accordance with the KVKK and related legislation.
-The basic principles and principles that we pay attention to when processing your personal data in accordance with Article 4 of the KVKK are described below:
+All personal data processed by our company are processed in accordance with the POPD and related legislation.
+The basic principles and principles that we pay attention to when processing your personal data in accordance with Article 4 of the POPD are described below:

 - Ensuring That Personal Data Is Accurate and Up-to-Date When Needed: Our company; it ensures that the personal data it processes is accurate and up-to-date, taking into account the fundamental rights of the owners of personal data and their own legitimate interests.